 Unions are typically used where you have two results whose rows you want to include in the same result.
 A use case may be that you have two tables: Teachers and Students.
-You would like to create a master list of name and birth days sorted by date.
+You would like to create a master list of names and birthdays sorted by date.

 To do this you can use a union to first combine the rows into a single result and then sort them.

-Let’s now take slightly deeper look into both.
+Let’s now take a slightly deeper look into both.

 Combining Data with a Join